Causes of gum disease

 Have a dental check-up

-Ask your oral health professional how often you should visit for a check-up.
+Ask your dentist or oral health professional how often you should visit for a check-up.

 Where to get help

 This page has been produced in consultation with and approved by:

 Dental Health Services Victoria